 The data base, created with Tricia D. Olsen and Leigh A. Payne, contains over 800 transitional justice mechanisms (trials, truth commissions, amnesties, reparations, and lustration policies) implemented in 161 countries from 1970-2008.

-A new global dataset, of more refined data on trials, truth commissions, and amnesties, and new data on vetting, reparations, and customary justice, created in a collaborative project (funded by the National Science Foundation and the Arts and Humanities Research Council of the UK) with a team at the University of Minnesota and the University of Oxford.
+A new global dataset, with more refined data on trials, truth commissions, and amnesties, and new data on vetting, reparations, and customary justice, created in a collaborative project (funded by the National Science Foundation and the Arts and Humanities Research Council [UK]) between teams at the University of Minnesota and the University of Oxford.

 This academic resource contains 2,367 scholarly works on transitional justice, organized by topic and region.

 The ARTT contains data on the length and type of authoritarian regimes and the type of transition in 91 democratic transitions from 1970-2004.
 ARTT potentially has numerous applications.
 It is designed, in particular, to test whether the type of authoritarian regime, the length of that regime, or the type of transition to democracy affect specific components of the democratization process or decisions of new democratic leaders.
 I compiled this data in conjunction with the Transitional Justice Data Base Project.
 The data can be found below in an Excel file, and a user’s manual that outlines the case selection, coding definitions for each variable, and case summaries from which the coding decisions are made, is also included.

 U.S. News & World Report Historical Liberal Arts College and University Rankings